 10091102.....3 credits Introduces the basics of livestock management.
-Examines management of dairy, beef, sheep, and other common livestock with concentration on nutrition, feedstuff classification, reproduction, genetics, animal behavior, animal health, and sustainable agriculture practices.
+Examines management of dairy, beef, sheep, and other common livestock with concentration on nutrition, feedstuff's classification, reproduction, genetics, animal behavior, animal health, and sustainable agriculture practices.
 Includes basic husbandry and care procedures for animals.
+A livestock management plan will be created and analyzed.